weirdpuppy/centipede/README.txt

 -----------------------------------------------------

-Developer Requirments:
+Developer Requirements:

 There are some things that you have to get situated before you can run this application.

 1. Create a developer account at: https://cast.google.com/publish/#/overview
-2. Make sure all hardware is in developer mode
+2. Make sure all hardware is in developer mode and up to date.
 3. Register your chromecast device with the developer page above.
 4. Register the game with the developer page by